LeeBaker3/PoCTextAdventureGame/README.md

 The idea is that as she gets older we can build a world which she can explore.
 Each week/day/month whatever works, we'll add new locations together.

-I chose a text adventure game because (I hope) it will help with her reading and writing.
+I chose a text adventure game because (I hope) it will help with her reading and spelling.

 # Some Ideas
 Rather than limit the user input to a limited number of text responses.
 I'm